UIUC-iSchool-DataViz/is445_oauoag_spring2023/week14/index.md

     link: https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_bcubcg_fall2022/main/data/corgiData_countries_subset_2020.json
 ---

-# A few more Jekyll+Altair things, Starting SciViz
+# A few more Jekyll+Altair things & Guest Lecture from NCSA AVL

 A few more things in Jekyll+Altair.